oktetlabs/te-jenkins/README.md

 This is required for `publish-logs` job that copies testing logs to a host where testing logs are permanently stored:

+- `publish_logs` - logs are published only if this property is set to true in pipeline context.
+Publishing logs may be not desirable for "update" jobs which are used only to rebuild test suite without running any tests.
 - `PUBLISH_LOGS_NODE` - label of the Jenkins node where logs should be permanently stored.
 This string will be passed to `publish-logs` job as its `logs_node` parameter.
 If this variable is not set or